Senate coronavirus vote delayed after Rand Paul pushes doomed amendment

 Full coverage of the coronavirus outbreak

-McConnell agreed to take up the amendment on Wednesday, delaying the vote on the larger bill, the sources said.
+Senate Majority Leader Mitch McConnell agreed to take up the amendment Wednesday, delaying the vote on the larger bill, the sources said.
 The Paul amendment is not expected to pass.
+The Senate is also planning to vote on the House bill later Wednesday.

+Ahead of the vote Wednesday, Senate Minority Leader Chuck Schumer, D-N.Y., blasted the Paul amendment as "a colossal waste of time."

+The House bill "must pass the Senate today but unfortunately, first we must dispose of a Republican amendment that would make a condition of the bill to require the president to terminate military operations in Afghanistan.
+Yes you heard me right!"
+Schumer said on the Senate floor.
+"In a time of national emergency this Republican amendment is ridiculous, a colossal waste of time.
+We probably could have voted on this bill a day or two ago if not for the need to schedule this amendment."

-McConnell, the senior senator from Kentucky, said earlier Tuesday a number of his members think the package that the House passed on Saturday has "considerable shortcomings" but is still necessary and urgent.
+McConnell, Kentucky's senior senator, said Tuesday that a number of his members think that the package the House passed Saturday has "considerable shortcomings" but that it is still necessary and urgent.

 "My counsel to them is to gag and vote for it," he said.